uselagoon/lagoon/docs/administering-lagoon/rbac.md

 The platform-wide owner has access to every Lagoon group, like the group owner role, and can be used if you need a user that needs access to everything but you don't want to assign the user to every group.

+#### Organization Owner

+The organization owner role allows for the creation and deletion of projects, groups, and notifications within their organization.

+They can add users to groups, change the roles of users within those groups, and associate projects to groups easily.
+This gives them the ability to see who has access very easily, and also be able to remove users access just as quickly.

+Having the ability to now also create notifications means that owners can create slack or other notifications directly, and also associated these notifications to projects themselves.

+!!!
+Warning "NOTE"
+    By default this role does not allow organization owners to create environments or trigger deployments within a project.
+They can add themselves to a group with a role that does grant them this permission though.
+When creating a project, an organization owner can opt to be added as an owner of the project default group though.

+#### Organization Viewer

+The organization view has access to view the projects, group and user access, and notifications within their organization.

 ### Group Roles

 #### Owner